cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 When heterodyning long stretches of data it is preferable to split the observations up into more manageable chunks of time.
-The can be achieved by splitting up the analysis and running it as multiple independent jobs on a machine/cluster, or over the `Open Science Grid <https://opensciencegrid.org/>`_, using the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system.
-This can be done using the ``cwinpy_heterodyne_dag`` script (or the :func:`~cwinpy.heterodyne.heterodyne_dag` API).
+The can be achieved by splitting up the analysis and running it as multiple independent jobs on a machine/cluster, or over the `Open Science Grid
+<https://opensciencegrid.org/>`_, using the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job
+scheduler system.
+This can be done using the ``cwinpy_heterodyne_dag`` executable (or the :func:`~cwinpy.heterodyne.heterodyne_dag` API).

 This can be run using a configuration script containing the information as described in the example
 below:

 .. literalinclude:: cwinpy_heterodyne_dag.ini

-where this contains information for heterodyning data from the O1 and O2 observing runs for the two LIGO detectors, H1 and L1.
+where this contains information for heterodyning data from the O1 *and* O2 observing runs for the two LIGO detectors, H1 and L1.
 Comments about each input parameter, and different potential input options are given inline; some input parameters are also commented out using a ``;`` in which case the default values would be used.
 For more information on the various HTCondor options see the `user manual <https://htcondor.readthedocs.io/en/v8_8_4/users-manual/index.html>`_.

-This could then be run to generate the HTCondor DAG using:
+This configuration file could then be run to generate the HTCondor DAG using:

 .. code-block:: bash